 Periodic Inspections:

-It’s essential to keep a constant eye on your roof.
-Generally, you should have your roof inspected twice annually, once in the fall before the cold of winter sets in and once in spring, to address any winter damage.
-Scheduling an inspection in the fall helps to ensure enough time is available if repairs or a replacement need to be done.
+It’s essential to keep an eye on your roof.
+You should have your roof inspected twice yearly: once in the fall before the cold winter weather sets in and once in the spring to address any winter damage.
+Scheduling an inspection in the fall helps ensure enough time for repairs or replacement before winter sets in.

 After a Storm:

 Most roof issues occur after major storms.
-It’s a good idea to have your roof inspected after any significant storm with extreme rain or hail, high winds, or flying debris.
-Also, your insurance company will request an inspection to confirm the validity of a storm damage claim.
+Have your roof inspected after any significant storm with extreme rain or hail, high winds, or flying debris.
+Your insurance company will request an inspection to confirm the validity of a storm damage claim.

 Home Appraisal:

-Roof inspections are common when buying or selling a home.
-If you’re buying a home, an inspection will give you an idea of what you’re getting into regarding the condition of the roof.
-Having the roof inspected and approved can add a selling point to the property.
+Roof inspections are standard when buying or selling a home.
+An inspection will evaluate the condition of the roof.
+Having the roof inspected and approved before putting your home up for sale can add a selling point to the property.

 Visible Damage:

-Simple enough, if you notice any signs of damage, such as water stains on your ceiling, sagging roof line, or missing roof covering, it’s critical to have your roof inspected as soon as possible.
+If you notice any signs of damage, such as water stains on your ceiling, a sagging roof line, or missing roof covering, it’s critical to have your roof inspected as soon as possible.

 How is a Roof Inspection Documented?